asteroid-lang/asteroid/Asteroid User Guide.md

 -- add 2 3
 println(reduce(add(s(s(0)),s(s(s(0)))))).
 ```
 Our program defines the structure `s` to represent the successor function and the structure `add` to represent Peano addition.
 Next, it defines a function that uses pattern matching to identify the left sides of the two axioms.
-If either pattern matches the input to the `reduce` function it will activate the corresponding function body and rewrite the term recursively in an appropriate manner.
+If either pattern matches the input to the `reduce` function, it will activate the corresponding function body and rewrite the term recursively in an appropriate manner.
 We have one additional pattern which matches if neither one of the Peano axiom patterns matches and terminates the recursion.
 Finally,  on the last line, we use our `reduce` function to compute the Peano term for the addition of 2 + 3.
 As expected, the output of this program is,
 ```
 s(s(s(s(s(0)))))
 ```